 A three-week road trip from California to Maine and back took the Mullenax duo on a honeymoon visiting ranches, zoos, prairies and national parks to learn more about the diverse practices in keeping and caring for species of interest.

 Alex, attending the International Flamingo Symposium as one of three from the private aviculture community in attendance.

 Snowflake, the Office Goat and the one who started it all.
 Wedding ring-bearer, general assistant, Queen of the goat herd and ambassador of the ranch, Snowflake is a very busy goat.
 Follow her on Facebook

-Mullenax Ranch has changed and grown in many ways since its conception in 2016, finding itself both farm and ranch with a true focus on the farm and bringing high quality food, produce and goat milk soap to the community.
+Mullenax Ranch has changed and grown in many ways since its conception in 2016, finding itself both farm and ranch with a true focus on the farm and bringing high quality food, service and experiences to the community.

 It's a passion and privilege to farm for our community.
 THANK YOU FOR YOUR SUPPORT!